 Customise the Recipe to Suit Your Family

-The beauty of Mulligatawny Soup is that it really is adaptable.
+The beauty of Vegetarian Mulligatawny Soup is that it really is adaptable.
 Hate parsnips?
 Try adding some squash instead or just sub in more sweet potato.
 Want the soup a little milder?
-Add a bit less curry and another chopped apple for a sweeter flavour.
+Adjust the spicing by adding a bit less curry and another chopped apple for a sweeter flavour.

 Serve this versatile soup as a light lunch or as a starter for a more formal meal.
 It also makes a delicious dinner with warmed nan breads and chutneys.